SystemsApproach/security/intro.rst

 ------------------------------------

 The Internet architecture was initially created with essentially no security features.
-This was not because the inventors, implementers and architects were unaware of security issues, but rather because there were other, more pressing goals.
+This was not because the inventors, implementors and architects were unaware of security issues, but rather because there were other, more pressing goals.
 As Vint Cerf, the co-inventor of TCP/IP said: "getting this thing to work at all was